svenkreiss/decouple/README.md

+# Decouple and Recouple

+This repository contains the software implementation for our paper __A Novel Approach to Higgs Coupling Measurements__ (Cranmer, Kreiss, Lopez-Val, Plehn), arXiv:XXXX.XXXX.
+It contains tools to apply the discussed methods to new models and contains a Makefile to recreate the plots in the paper.

 # Prerequisites

 You need the right root version.
 There are a few features that are not in main root yet: